Fisch03/Astro-Attack/README.md

 #### Controls
 - Move with the Joypad
 - Press A while moving to Dash
+- Press B to use a Bomb and Clear the whole Screen
 - Press Start to Pause the Game

 Assembling